My oldest has always been intense. From the time that she was born she made her presence known…and heard.

 You’ll have to experiment with how many events your child can handle.
 My preschooler could not handle going anywhere on a regular basis.
 Now, I think she could handle once a week but that’s probably it.
 Remember, intense children feel everything more, including excitement and joy.
 Going to different classes or field trips everyday would be too much excitement for her.

 Think about the things you argue with your children about: chores, school, chores.
 Now, put them on a list like I do with the student bullet journal.
 Set up times in the day that you check their list.
 If what you are expecting to happen, hasn’t, no privileges.
-I don’t worry about checking my students list until right before I make dinner, that’s media and friend time.
-If they haven’t done their list, no media or friend time.
+Privileges in our house include: friend time, time with toys, media time, and food.

 Step 4: Have a Backup Homeschool Plan When It’s Too Intense